CompuCell3D/CompuCell3DReferenceManual/docs/example_compartmental_elongated_cells_tutorial.rst

 |img004|

-Cells that initially stick to each other after few steps are separated but each cell is i a non-pixelized form.
+Cells that initially stick to each other after few steps are separated but each cell is in a non-pixelated form.

 Writing Convenience function to create elongated cell
 +++++++++++++++++++++++++++++++++++++++++++++++++++++